breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ```css
 a[href='http://4geeksacademy.com/'] {color: blue;}
 ```
-If we want to change the font color of the "Design Shack" link, we could use :pseudo selectors.
+If we want to change the font color of the "4Geeks" link, we could use :pseudo selectors.
 However, doing so would assume that the list stays in that order, and, browser support isn’t the best.
 Instead, what we can do is use an attribute selector to target the specific `href` that we’re interested in.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/ytw60q3d/6/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>